 The high prevalence of flexible working amongst Britain’s SMEs seems to have grown, in the first instance, out of necessity.
 Workload is often volatile and finances precarious, so a permanent staff working 5 days a week just isn’t helpful.
 It works better to keep staff time closely pegged to output.

-Veronica Wint, Recruitment Director at Timewise Recruitment, reports that her clients from smaller businesses frequently look to hire quality part time staff: “Let’s face it, when a new business reaches the point where it needs a Marketing Director for the first time, it rarely needs that level of seniority for more than a few days a week.
-And it certainly can’t afford the full time salary the role would demand.”
+Jenny Vadevalloo of Timewise Jobs, reports that her clients from smaller businesses frequently look to hire quality part-time staff: “Let’s face it, when a new business reaches the point where it needs a Marketing Director for the first time, it rarely needs that level of seniority for more than a few days a week.
+And it certainly can’t afford the full-time salary the role would demand.”

-Wint adds, “SMEs can do very well through part time and flexible recruitment.
+Jenny adds, “SMEs can do very well through part-time and flexible recruitment.
 They can access top skills for the pro rata salary that’s within their budget.”